-Our first grind consistency tests involved running pourover-sized grinds through a set of 5 mesh sieves to see how many of those grinds ended up in the ideal size range.
-In this test the Virtuoso+ kept 59% of the grinds in that ideal size range, with an additional 23% sitting just on either side of that ideal.
-That means that only 18% of the grinds sat at the extreme fine or coarse end of the spectrum, which are the grinds most likely to negatively impact a brew.
+Our first grind consistency tests involved running pour-over-sized grinds through a set of 5 mesh sieves to see how many of those grinds ended up in the ideal size range.
+In this test, the Virtuoso+ kept 59% of the grinds in that ideal size range, with an additional 23% sitting just on either side of that ideal.
+That means that only 18% of the grinds sat at the extreme fine or coarse end of the spectrum, which are the grinds most likely to impact a brew negatively.
 Very few models were able to best this mark in our testing.

 We did find that this machine got a bit less consistent at both the finer and coarser ends of the spectrum which is relatively common for a mid-range grinder.
 This isn't a huge deal on the fine end, as this machine doesn't really get fine enough to make proper espresso grounds anyway.
-However, the extra fines it produces at the coarser end of the spectrum could over extract your French press brew a bit.
-We highly doubt it will ruin your French press brew, but there were other machines that performed better in this aspect.
+However, the extra fines (coffee dust) it produces at the coarser end of the spectrum could over-extract your French press brew a bit.
+We highly doubt this will totally ruin your French press brew, but there are other machines that perform better in this aspect.

-The Virtuoso+ is relatively good at producing the same amount of grinds every time.
-When we measured multiple sets of grinds produced from the same dosage setting, we found only a 1.32 gram discrepancy, making it an above average performer in this test.
+The Virtuoso+ is also relatively good at dosing or producing the same amount of grinds every time.
+When we measured multiple sets of grinds produced from the same dosage setting, we found only a 1.32-gram discrepancy, making it an above-average performer in this test.

-In our testing the Virtuoso+'s operation was cleaner than most, but certainly not the cleanest.
+In our testing, the operation of the Virtuoso+ was cleaner than most, but certainly not the cleanest.

-On a day to day basis, the Virtuoso+ doesn't require much cleanup.
-Neither the grind cup nor the grinding chute hang on to too many grinds, reducing spillage, and very few grinds manage to make their way out of the cup during the grinding process.
+On a day-to-day basis, the Virtuoso+ doesn't require much cleanup.
+Neither the grind cup nor the grinding chute hang on to too many grinds.
+This reduces spillage and means that very few grinds manage to make their way out of the cup during the grinding process.
 However, the few grinds that do find their way out tend to gather in the little gap where the base of the machine meets the body.
-Once those discharged grinds build up enough to be noticable, they can be a bit gunky and hard to clean.
+Once those discharged grinds build up enough to be noticeable, they can be a bit gunky and hard to clean.

-We had almost no complaints with the day-to-day use of the Virtuoso+, with the only small annoyances arising when we took the machine apart for deep cleaning.
+We had almost no complaints with the day-to-day use of the Virtuoso+.
+The only small annoyances that arose were when we took the machine apart for deep cleaning.

-This machine has one large, analog grind collar for setting the grind size, and one smaller dial with a correspondingly small digital display for setting the grind time (dose size).
-Neither of these functions are programmable (i.e. you can't program multiple different settings and then summon them at the push of a button) but they will stay where you set them.
-Therefore, if you tend to grind the same amount/grind size of coffee each morning, you won't have to fuss with the settings
+This machine has one large analog grind collar for setting the grind size and one smaller dial with a correspondingly small digital display for setting the grind time (dose size).
+Neither of these functions are programmable (i.e., you can't program multiple settings and then summon them at the push of a button), but they will stay where you set them.
+Therefore, if you tend to grind the same amount/grind size of coffee each morning, you won't have to fuss with the settings.

-Once we opened up the machine, things got a little less streamlined.
-While the process itself is straightforward, we found the lower burr to be quite resistant to being taken out for cleaning.
-Once the cleaning was done, we also had some issues with getting the rubber gasket to line up and actually stay where it's supposed to be.
-While we certainly didn't enjoy this process, it's something that only needs to be done once in a while, and thus shouldn't be considered a dealbreaker.
+Once we opened up the machine for deep cleaning, things got a little less streamlined.
+While the process itself is straightforward, we found the lower burr to be quite resistant to being taken out.
+Once the cleaning was done, we also had some issues getting the rubber gasket to line up and stay where it's supposed to be.
+While we certainly didn't enjoy this process, it's something that only needs to be done once in a while and thus shouldn't be considered a dealbreaker.

-There are multiple models on the market that perform just as well, if not better, than the Baratza Virtuoso+ while selling for significantly less.
+Multiple models on the market perform just as well, if not better than the Baratza Virtuoso+ while selling for about the same or less.
 However, this machine is likely to last longer than most when subjected to heavy use.
-Therefore, that price premium may be worth it in the long run if you regularly make more than 10 cups of coffee in a day.
+Therefore, the price point may be worth it in the long run if you regularly make more than 10 cups of coffee in a day.
 If not, you might do well to look at other products in our review.